Office Location: 139 Sanford Building

 Bennett’s journalism career started in 1982 at The Lima Times in Peru, where he became the paper’s editor.
 He was hired as a metropolitan reporter by The Boston Globe in 1984 and was named the newspaper’s Latin American correspondent, based in Mexico City.
 He covered wars in Nicaragua, El Salvador and Guatemala, the U.S. invasion of Panama, and wrote about Mexico, Cuba and Brazil.
 Bennett was later the Globe’s foreign editor.

-Since leaving the Post newsroom, Bennett has worked on new media projects for The Washington Post Co. and has lectured on the future of journalism.
-He joined the Duke University faculty in July 2009.
-He is teaching about journalism ethics and national security secrecy, the news media and Islam, and subjects relating to the future of journalism.
+Bennett has worked on new media projects for The Washington Post Co. and has lectured on the future of journalism.
+He joined the Duke University faculty in 2009.
+He teaches about journalism and national security secrecy, the news media and Islam, narrative journalism and coverage of the economic crisis.